jbadger3/google_maps_marker_widgets/README.md

     marker: treeMarker
   );
 ```
 Note the [Marker.anchor] was set to Offset(0.5, 0.5).
-This ensures the marker is centered.
+This ensures the marker is centered over its position.
 The default anchor is Offset(0.5, 1.0).

 ### Update the position of a marker
-When updating a marker, the position is automatically animated.
+When updating a marker, the position animated by default.
+You can pass [animated] false

 ```dart
   final treeMarker = markerWidgetsController.markerForId(treeMarkerId)!;